 About Delta's Program

-You'll learn in Delta’s state-of-the-art heath professions lab.
-The approximately 9,000 sq. ft. space provides an outstanding simulated hospital patient care environment for students to learn and practice nursing skills.
-You'll have the knowledge, skills and confidence you need when beginning your clinical education.
+Delta’s 9,000 sq. ft. state-of-the-art health professions lab provides an outstanding simulated hospital patient care environment for students to learn and practice nursing skills.
+You'll have the knowledge, skills and confidence you need to hit the ground running.

 The LPN to RN program requires a strong commitment to critical thinking, team collaboration, leadership and an exceptional work ethic.
 Upon successful completion of the program, you will be eligible to take the National Council Licensure Exam (NCLEX).

 Our RN graduates work in clinical settings such as acute care hospitals, long-term care facilities, clinics, doctor's offices, home health care, hospice, industrial and prisons.